THE NARGS SEED EXCHANGE WILL PROCEED WITH SOME EXTRA SAFETY PRECAUTIONS IN PLACE.

 Check out the Seed Exchange Helpful Links page for website and article links on Seed Collecting & Cleaning, Seed Identification, as well as Seed Germination.

 The 2020-2021 Seed Exchange Main Round Ordering is now CLOSED.

 The Surplus Round will begin later than normal - probably late March this year.
 An email will be sent to all members once we know the start date, and members will have early access to the surplus list to give them time to make their selections before ordering goes live.

 Print copies of the Seed List will be mailed ONLY to members who request one.
 Contact: Joyce Fingerut , 537 Taugwonk Road, Stonington, CT 06378-1805 USA

-IMPORTANT: The European Commission has issued a regulation stating that a phytosanitary certificate must accompany all shipments of seed entering any country within the European Union.
+IMPORTANT: The European Commission recently issued a regulation stating that a phytosanitary certificate must accompany all shipments of seed entering any country within the European Union (including the UK).
 This is in addition to the phyto already required for seeds entering Japan.

 Members residing in European Union, UK and Japan will be able to place orders in the Main Distribution that starts in December (no moist packed seed and no Surplus round orders will be allowed).
 NARGS will provide the necessary phyto and send the orders to a consignee in each country.
 Due to phytosanitary restrictions, moist packed seeds cannot be sent to EU, UK or Japan.